kazekito/CS170/README.md

 Now it is time to choose your algorithm.
 As you can see from the picture above when you type in option 1.
 When you hit enter after choosing your algorithm the code should start running to find the solution.
 All that's left is to wait for the end.
 If there is a solution and the code is able to find it then there should be an output that displays the solution.

 ![Solution](https://cdn.discordapp.com/attachments/830297455660236814/839445874932842546/unknown.png)
+Note: The picture above is not the solution to the sample puzzle provided when typing in option 2.